How to Clean Cat Urine & Spray

 - Mix ingredients into an old plastic container and stir well with a plastic or wooden spoon (do not use metal utensils or metal dishes).

 - Once powder is dissolved, pour liquid into a plastic squirt bottle and squirt on stain, completely saturate the spot and surrounding area.
-Do not scrub or touch the spot, leave the cleaner to set and air dry for at least one hour.
+Do not scrub or touch, leave the solution to set and air dry for at least one hour.

-- After it’s completely dry, vacuum the spot–there may be baking soda residue.
-You can wipe with a clean rag if needed.
+- After it’s completely dry, vacuum the spot–there may be bicarb residue.
+You can wipe with a rag if needed.

 Method #2

-- Clean spot thoroughly with soap and carpet cleaner.
+- Scrub thoroughly with soap and carpet cleaner.
 Then saturate the stain with hydrogen peroxide and allow to dry naturally.

 Method #3

-- Scrub and clean the stain as best you can then saturate spot with Listerine (original) or malt vinegar to kill the smell.
-Do this 2 or 3 times a day for a few days until there is no more smell.
+- Scrub out the stain as best you can then saturate spot with Listerine (original) or malt vinegar to kill the smell.
+Do this 2 or 3 times a day for a few days until there is no more odor.

-- Try commercial cleaners such as Spot Shot, Nature’s Miracle
+For a commercial product, I’ve seen cleaners such as Spot Shot and Nature’s Miracle recommended.

-- If a cat urinates on your clothes, blankets or something washable, simply load the washing machine with the items and pour in a large bottle of malt vinegar.
-This helps kill the smell so the cats won’t smell it and urinate on the item again.
+If it’s on your clothes, blankets or something that can be laundered, simply load the washing machine with the items and pour in a large bottle of malt vinegar.
+This helps kill the odor so the animal won’t smell it and pee on the item again.

-If a cat keeps returning to a spot to urinate, it’s because she still smells the urine from before and this will trigger her to do it again.
-You must remove the smell before she’ll stop.
+If your little pal keeps returning to a location to do her business, it’s because she still smells the previous event and this will trigger her to repeat the behavior.
+You must remove all traces of the odor before she’ll stop.

-If the above tips don’t stop the behavior, try pouring a box of baking soda over the area and leave it sit there for 30 days (!).
-You could also try setting a bowl of vinegar right beside the spot, this may deter your cat and break the behavior.
+If the above tips don’t halt the behavior, pour a box of baking soda over the target zone and leave it sit there for 30 days (!).
+You could also try setting a bowl of vinegar right there, this may deter your pet and break the habit.

-Please Note: Cats urinating in the home could be a sign of a medical problem (such as kidney or bladder infections).
+Please Note: Cats peeing in the home could be a sign of a medical problem (such as kidney or bladder infections).
 Check with your vet.
+Also test a new brand of litter or add an extra (or larger) litter box, sometimes that’s all it takes to get things back on track.

 Dealing With Spray